cmittle/data-engineering-zoomcamp/02-workflow-orchestration/2025-Module2-Homework/Notes for homework.md

         Add a timezone property set to UTC-5 in the Schedule trigger configuration Add a location property set to New_York in the Schedule trigger configuration
    ### Solution:
+        Per Kestra documentation here: https://kestra.io/docs/workflow-components/triggers/schedule-trigger
+        adding a timezone to the trigger of America/New_York is the answer